maheshjainckd/MFDS/README.md

-# Mathematical Foundations for Data Science
+# Mathematical Foundations of Data Science